xalaida/super-mario-js-clone/README.md

 - think about replacing all promises with async / await calls
 - use object/array destruction with json spec parsing
 - swap console.log alerts on super classes with throwing an errors
+- refactor all references from the component or entity to game scene methods with EventBus pattern

 TODO:
 - add render buffer for static objects (tiles, backgrounds, etc)